(I wrote this essay over twelve years ago when we lived in Olathe, Ks-- but the subject (unfortunately) is still relevant.)

 We are homeschoolers now.
 In the past our children have also attended Waldorf and Montessori schools.
 At ages five and nine, most of their social encounters thus far have been in environments that we have carefully selected.
 Most of their playmates have, like them, been somewhat sheltered from the media saturated mainstream world.
 As a result, they have had little exposure to the bullying that unfortunately, I hear has become so prevalent in the public schools.
 Until now.

 My older daughter loves gymnastics.
 Her interest in this sport has taken her from the recreational classes that we started her in, to becoming a member of a competitive team.
 As is true for many parents of gymnasts, her gym has become my home away from home.
 While waiting during her practices I've had many lengthy discussions with the other parents.
 Although not quite friends, we have developed rather intimate "acquaintanceships" sharing much about our lives while waiting for the practices to end.
 Although there are some huge differences in our over all parenting philosophies and our lifestyle choices, I have found common ground in our love for our children, our struggles to do what we believe is best for them, and our concern with their moral and ethical growth.
 Last year, during my daughter's first year of competition, I began to have some concerns about the emerging group dynamic that was unfolding amongst her team, which at that time was composed of 7 to 10 year olds.
 It was obvious that our lifestyle of no-TV, lack of interest in current fashion, coupled with a family diet that omits most of what everyone else eats, was leaving her a little "out" of the group.
-It didn't help that the class in many ways lacked diversity.
+It didn't help that the team in many ways lacked diversity.
 Furthermore, my discussions with the other parents left me with the impression that the local public schools were doing nothing to promote respect for differences.
 So I watched closely, believing that she was now old enough and strong enough to start finding her way in less nourishing environments.
 I tried to reassure myself that this environment would not be too harmful since she was only in it two hours a day.
 Plus, in my daughter's mind she was there not to socialize, but to do what she loved -- gymnastics.

 Then things got worse.

-One night as class ended, as soon as she saw me, she burst into tears.
+One night as practice ended, as soon as she saw me, she burst into tears.
 Apparently, one of the girls said she was deliberately going to keep my daughter from having her turn on the bars, by letting everyone else cut in front of her in line.
 The other girls then followed this child's lead by doing the same thing.
 In another instance, a different girl jumped onto the bar as soon as my daughter started her turn and screamed, "It's my turn" and pushed my daughter's hands off.
 Although there were numerous coaches in the gym at this time, apparently none of them was aware this was going on, and without witnessing it themselves, it was hard to address.
 As a result of my bringing it to the coaches attention, they talked with the kids about "working together as a team".
 They issued subtle threats for misbehavior.
 None of it appeared to be very effective.
 My husband and I continued to debrief our daughter after every practice, validate her feelings and discuss strategies for coping.
 Our daughter developed a facial tic and showed increasing levels of anxiety after her practices.
 We asked if she wanted to quit gymnastics.
 She did not.
 Finally the season ended, and most of the girls (including my daughter) were promoted to the next level.

 About this time, I was starting to contemplate my options for increased involvement in what was going on.
 In discussions with the other parents, I learned that some of them considered this sort of behavior normal, or at least unavoidable, and therefore not in need of intervention.
 Others expressed concern -- mostly in the form of desiring assurance that their child was not involved.
 (I never revealed the names of the children my daughter had mentioned to the other parents, but rather kept it vague and said that I was under the impression that poor behavior was affecting the entire group.)
 I tried to interest the other team parents in a field trip for all of us with our children to a local children's museum called the "Peace Pavilion" on the other side of the city.
 The Pavilion's trained staff would guide the team through activities addressing peace, diversity, and compassion.
 Unfortunately, the parents of the other girls were all too busy to do this.
 I was unable to find even one other family who wanted to go to the Pavilion.
 Meanwhile being in the new level had improved things some.
 The skills were more demanding, the practices more consuming, plus having some new older girls in the mix had changed the dynamic a bit.
 My daughter was also experimenting with different ways to respond to some of the aggressiveness.
 The really overt bullying had not happened in a while, but I could still see the anxiety in my daughter's face when I picked her up after the practices.
 I knew that the issue needed to be addressed further.